KidkArolis/jetpack/docs/01-configuration-options.md

 ### `jetpack/rspack.config`

 The full rspack config jetpack generates.
-Used internally; can be passed to `rspack` directly if you want to invoke it without `jetpack`.
+Can be passed to `rspack` directly if you want to invoke it without the Jetpack CLI.
+The package root no longer points at this file; import this entry point explicitly for generated rspack config behavior.